Back to Top

 Create Easy to Follow Navigation

-We’ve said it before, and we’ll say it again: create easy-to-follow navigation and place it near the top of your website.
+We’ve said it before, and we’ll say it again: create easy to follow navigation and place it near the top of your website.
 This helps your audience find what they’re looking for quickly.

 Follow Web Design “F” Pattern

-Most users follow an “F” pattern when reading content online.
+Most users follow and “F” pattern when reading content online.
 This means they read the top of the page first, down the left-side and then across the page again.
 Anything you want your audience to notice first should be in the top right-hand side of your page (such as your logo).
 The rest of your elements should follow the pattern.

 In the below example, Gilormo Injury Law takes advantage of this by putting the “Free Consultation” form and “What’s My Case Worth” both in the upper right corner of the page.